ziur/quizc/README.md

  https://github.com/ziur/quizc/archive/master.zip
  To submit your changes, you can zip your project folder and send it to alejandro.ruiz@fundacion-jala.org before the time limit.
  **NOTE:** Please make sure only include project files.

+# NOTE
+To run the application you can use the next command:
+> py -m quizc

+Make sure that you are running that command inside the folder where the code is located, for example, the code is copied at: c:\projects\dev31

+You must open the console in that folder and run the command.

+There are some case that the command "py" is not avaiable, you can replate it with the alternative "python".

+In the worth case, you can use the full path to the python executable file to run the code.
+For example, Python is installed at c:\Python34, in the console (remember that you are in the the project folder), you can run: c:\Python34\python.exe -m quizc